-Data iSight (DiS) DiS applies to plans with certain out-of-network rates.
+DiS applies to plans with certain out-of-network rates.
 MultiPlan, one of Aetna's external pricing vendors under NAP, uses the DiS patented methodology to price certain out-of-network claims, based on typical competitive charges and/or payments for a service, adjusted for the geography in which the service was provided.
-In the event a member receives a balance bill from a provider for an out-of-network service, patient advocacy services may be available to assist the member in certain circumstances.
+In the event a member receives a balance bill from a provider for an out-of-network service, patient advocacy services are available to assist the member.
 The DiS patient advocacy program gives members the ability to have an advocate from the vendor negotiate with providers on their behalf.

 DiS will contact the provider to start negotiations on a mutually agreeable payment amount with no member balance billing.
-For claims that are to be paid at the preferred/in-network level under the terms of the member's plan of benefits (e.g., emergency services), DiS will negotiate with the provider so that the member is not responsible for charges in excess of any applicable deductible and coinsurance/copayments.
-However, for voluntary out-of-network services, if DiS can't negotiate a mutually acceptable rate, the member may be responsible for charges in excess of the DiS out-of-network plan rate.
+For claims that are to be paid at the preferred/in-network level under the terms of the member's plan of benefits, DiS will negotiate with the provider so that the member is not responsible for charges in excess of any applicable deductible and coinsurance/copayments.
+However, for voluntary out-ofnetwork services, if DiS can't negotiate a mutually acceptable rate, the member may be responsible for charges in excess of the DiS out-of-network plan rate.
+Data iSight does not apply to NSA eligible claims.